Curated Collections

 Art Consultancy at New Blood Art

-Some fantastic interior designers have spoken in the press of their confidence in us, as a place to find original art.
-These include Fiona Barratt, internationally renowned designer of interiors, and Sophie Ashby (who mentioned us in Vogue).
-Studio Ashby is going from strength to strength, and is known for putting art at the centre of design projects.
+Some internationally renowned interior designers have spoken in the press of their confidence in us, as a place to find original art.

 Colourful Futures